manifoldfinance/kb/docs/Router/OpenMevZapper.md

 # OpenMevZapper.sol

-Optimal UniswapV2Pair Liquidity deposits and withdrawls with a single token / eth (or relevant native currency)
+Optimal UniswapV2Pair Liquidity deposits and withdrawals with a single token / ETH (or relevant native currency)

 ## Methods